krb5/krb5/doc/admin/spake.rst

+.. _spake:

 SPAKE Preauthentication
 =======================

-SPAKE preauthentication (added in release 1.17) uses public key cryptography techniques to protect against password dictionary attacks.
+SPAKE preauthentication (added in release 1.17) uses public key cryptography techniques to protect against :ref:`password dictionary attacks <dictionary>`.
 Unlike :ref:`PKINIT <pkinit>`, it does not require any additional infrastructure such as certificates; it simply needs to be turned on.
 Using SPAKE preauthentication may modestly increase the CPU and network load on the KDC.

 SPAKE preauthentication can use one of four elliptic curve groups for its password-authenticated key exchange.
 The recommended group is